Garschke/cafe_wifi/README.md

 The link on the lading page takes you to the main 'Cafes' page, listing the cafes, each cafe in it's own section.
 Using custom fonts, from font-awesome, for icons, the amenities at each cafe can clearly be seen, from Wifi, Sockets and Seats through to if the cafe has toilets available for customer.<br>
 Navigating the site is via the Navigation Bar at the top of the screen; again tying back to the brand identity, with a small coffee cup logo from the landing page repeated at the right of the bar, and consistant fonts and color pallet.<br>
-The three links in the navigation bar are for: the landing page, the cafes page and add-cafe pages.<br>For cafe specific links there are: Edit Cafe, Delete (cafe), and Map; these details buttons are in the individual cafe sections.
-The Map button opens a new browser tab containing the linked Google Maps page,
+The three links in the navigation bar are for: the landing page, the cafes page and add-cafe pages.<br>For cafe specific links there are: Edit Cafe, Delete (cafe), and Maps; these details buttons are in the individual cafe sections.
+The 'Maps' button opens a new browser tab containing the linked Google Maps page,

 <img src="static/images/cafes.png"  style="width=450px; height=600px">